Abatement

 Equity is the portion of your property that you own outright, calculated by subtracting your outstanding mortgage and secured loans from your property's current market value.

-[Equity](/glossary/equity) release is a financial product allowing homeowners aged 55+ to access cash from their property's value while continuing to live there, with the loan typically repaid after death or moving into care.
+Equity release is a financial product allowing homeowners aged 55+ to access cash from their property's value while continuing to live there.

 An estate is everything a person owns (their assets) minus everything they owe (their debts), which passes to their beneficiaries after death.

-[Estate](/glossary/estate) accounts are detailed financial records showing all assets, debts, expenses, and distributions in a deceased person's estate from death until final distribution to beneficiaries.
+Estate accounts are detailed financial records showing all assets, debts, expenses, and distributions in a deceased person's estate until final distribution.

-[Estate](/glossary/estate) administration is the complete legal process of collecting a deceased person's assets, paying debts and taxes, and distributing what remains to beneficiaries according to the will or intestacy law.
+Estate administration is the legal process of collecting a deceased person's assets, paying debts and taxes, and distributing the remainder to beneficiaries.

 Estate planning is organizing how your property, money, and possessions will be managed and passed on when you die or if you become unable to make decisions yourself.

-Estrangement is a breakdown in family relationships where contact and communication stop or become minimal, which can affect but doesn't eliminate [inheritance](/glossary/inheritance) rights under UK law.
+Estrangement is a breakdown in family relationships where contact stops, which can affect but doesn't eliminate inheritance rights under UK law.

-Ethereum is a cryptocurrency and programmable [blockchain](/glossary/blockchain) platform whose digital currency (Ether or ETH) is legally recognized as property in the UK and subject to inheritance tax.
+Ethereum is a cryptocurrency and programmable blockchain platform whose digital currency (ETH) is legally recognized as property in the UK.

-A European Certificate of Succession is an official EU document that proves your legal right to inherit [assets](/glossary/assets) or administer estates across multiple EU countries, simplifying cross-border inheritance.
+A European Certificate of Succession is an official EU document proving your right to inherit assets or administer estates across multiple EU countries.

-Execution of a [will](/glossary/will) is the formal signing process required by law to make your will legally valid, involving your signature and two independent witnesses who must be present together.
+Execution of a will is the formal signing process required by law to make it legally valid, involving your signature and two witnesses present together.

 An executor is the person you name in your will to manage your estate after you die, ensuring your debts are paid and your belongings go to the right people.

-The [executor](/glossary/executor)'s year is a 12-month period from the date of death during which executors cannot be legally forced to distribute the estate, allowing time to complete administrative tasks and settle debts.
+The executor's year is a 12-month period from death during which executors cannot be forced to distribute the estate, allowing time to settle debts.

 An exit charge is an inheritance tax charge (up to 6% of the asset value) that trustees must pay when distributing money or assets from a discretionary trust to beneficiaries.

-An expat will is a [will](/glossary/will) designed for UK citizens living abroad or anyone with cross-border assets, addressing the legal, tax, and jurisdictional complexities of international estate planning.
+An expat will is a will designed for UK citizens living abroad or anyone with cross-border assets, addressing international estate planning complexities.

-Family provision is the legal mechanism allowing certain family members and dependants to claim financial support from a deceased person's [estate](/glossary/estate) if the will or intestacy rules failed to provide adequately for them.
+Family provision is the legal mechanism allowing certain family members and dependants to claim financial support from a deceased person's estate if inadequately provided for.

-FATCA (Foreign Account Tax Compliance Act) is US legislation requiring banks worldwide to report accounts held by American citizens to the IRS, and requiring US citizens to report foreign financial [assets](/glossary/assets) over $200,000.
+FATCA (Foreign Account Tax Compliance Act) is US legislation requiring banks worldwide to report accounts held by American citizens to the IRS.

-Fiduciary duty is the obligation for executors, trustees, and personal representatives to act with loyalty and care for [beneficiaries](/glossary/beneficiary) while avoiding conflicts of interest or personal gain.
+Fiduciary duty is the legal obligation for executors, trustees, and personal representatives to act with loyalty and care for beneficiaries.

-Final distribution is the conclusive transfer of [estate](/glossary/estate) assets to beneficiaries after all debts, taxes, and administration tasks are complete, marking the end of the executor's responsibilities.
+Final distribution is the conclusive transfer of estate assets to beneficiaries after all debts, taxes, and administration tasks are complete.

-A financial advisor is an FCA-regulated professional who provides expert advice on investments, pensions, [inheritance](/glossary/inheritance) tax planning, and financial strategies to help you manage and protect your wealth.
+A financial advisor is an FCA-regulated professional who provides expert advice on investments, pensions, inheritance tax planning, and financial strategies.

-A financial provision claim is a legal application under the [Inheritance](/glossary/inheritance) (Provision for Family and Dependants) Act 1975 to vary a deceased person's estate when insufficient provision has been made for eligible family members or dependants.
+A financial provision claim is a legal application under the Inheritance Act 1975 to vary a deceased person's estate when insufficient provision was made for eligible family members.

 Fixed fee is a set price agreed upfront for legal work regardless of time spent, while hourly rate charges clients based on actual hours worked by solicitors.